Masti (Indian) – DubaiHALAL STATUS Fully Halal food menu • Alcohol served

 The Mango Chocolate Cheesecake was not your usual cheesecake, we must say!

-The fusion of flavours in the form of mango, chocolate, vanilla and blueberry, were all a refresher to the palette at the end of any meal.
+The fusion of flavours in the form of mango, chocolate, vanilla and blueberry, were all a refresher to the palate at the end of any meal.
 This one had to be our personal favourite, and one that’s definitely worth the order.

 This would be a dessert for those seeking after new and unusual taste sensations, we’d say!